SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/slack.md

 ---
 id: slack
+title: Webhook Connection for Slack
+sidebar_label: Slack
 ---

-# Webhook Connection for Slack

 You can send an alert from Sumo Logic as an HTTP POST request to a Slack channel.
 Learn more about Slack requirements for Webhooks in their [API Help](https://api.slack.com/incoming-webhooks).